Stochastic Analysis of Entanglement-assisted Quantum Communication Channels: FLLN

 is an $\history{t}^n$-martingale \cite{Ethier:1986:MPC,Kipnis1999Scaling}, called the Dynkin's martingale.
 In other words, the Markov process $\nY$ solves the martingale problem for $(\mathcal{L}_n, \effectiveDomain{\mathcal{L}_n})$ with $\effectiveDomain{\mathcal{L}_n} \defeq C_b(\mathbb{R}_{+}\times\mathbb{N}_0,\setOfReals)$.
 Moreover, it follows from \Cref{eq:nX_sde} that the stochastic process $\nY$ evolves according to the following \acp{SDE}

-The form of the generator $\mathcal{L}_n$ in \Cref{eq:generator} and the \acp{SDE} in \Cref{eq:nY_sde} reveal that the stochastic process $\nY_B$ jumps rapidly (at rate $\BigO{n}$), while the stochastic process $\nY_A$ has approximately deterministic dynamics driven by the \emph{average} dynamics of $\nY_B$ as $n\to \infty$.
-To describe the dynamics of the fast process, define the linear operator
+The form of the generator $\mathcal{L}_n$ in \Cref{eq:generator} and the \acp{SDE} in \Cref{eq:nY_sde} reveal that the stochastic process $\nY_B$ jumps rapidly (at rate $\BigO{n}$), while the stochastic process $\nY_A$ has approximately deterministic dynamics driven by the \emph{average} dynamics of $\nY_B$.
+To describe the dynamics of the fast process, let us define the linear operator